red-kite-solutions/stalker/docs/docs/concepts/jobs.md

 ## Built-in Jobs

 The built-in jobs come with a fresh Red Kite installation.
-They can be fully modified.
 They go hand-in-hand with the built-in subscriptions.
 Keep in mind that altering a built-in job's name may break a built-in subscription.

-That subscription would need to be adapted to the new name.
+Built-in jobs come from Red Kite Solutions' repositories, and therefore cannot be modified within Red Kite.
+However, you can duplicate it and modify its copy.
+When you are ready, use the copy and disable the original.

 | Name                                              | Description                              | Type   | Language |
 | ------------------------------------------------- | ---------------------------------------- | ------ | -------- |